orbitmines/archive/projects/Software.md

 If I were to cater to an interdisciplinary audience, how would I be of use as a lowly programmer.
-I could title it something pretentious like "The Future of Software" which doesn't sit quite well with me in the same sense
+I could title it something pretentious like "The Future of Software" which doesn't sit quite well with me in the same sense that the connotation of 'modern X', albeit art/.../tools.
+Just means contemporary with